-The change in the expansion history and growth factor due to a possible DE component belong to the most significant observables which allow to constrain its EoS.
+The change in the expansion history and growth factor due to a possible DE component belong to the most significant observables that allow its EoS to be constrained.
 Therefore, observations densely sampled in redshift $z$ with high accuracy of the determined Hubble parameter $H$, especially obtained for $z \le 2$, will be required from ongoing and future observational campaigns to constrain the evolution of the EoS of DE, specifically to detect potentially a decreasing EoS parameter.
 If statistically significant deviations from a cosmological constant would be found and backed with multiple observations, it would have consequences, not only for a potential resolution of the Hubble tension problem, but more fundamentally for $\Lambda$CDM and its status as the current cosmological standard model.
 After all, the Hubble tension problem might result because of the assumption of a cosmological constant.
-As we have shown in this paper, an exemplary cosmological model having a DE component with a decreasing EoS parameter of $w_0=-0.9$ and $w_a=+0.1$ comes close in fulfilling the new consistency criterion, along with yielding good agreement with the locally-determined Hubble constant.
+As we show in this paper, an exemplary cosmological model having a DE component with a decreasing EoS parameter of $w_0=-0.9$ and $w_a=+0.1$ comes close in fulfilling the new consistency criterion, along with yielding good agreement with the locally determined Hubble constant.
 This is in contrast to other DE models.
 Also, the $\Lambda$CDM concordance model exhibits disagreements.
-In fact, demanding the proposed consistency check seems to ``rule out'' a cosmological constant, see also Appendix~\ref{app:checkmodels}, if we accept the Hubble tension problem as real.
-In light of our results, we thus argued that the Hubble tension problem might be resolved, once the assumption of a cosmological constant is abandoned in favour of a DE component with a decreasing \acidx{EOS} parameter of certain specificity.
-Of course, in order to test such a DE model more carefully (also beyond the CPL parameterization), high-accuracy determinations of the Hubble parameter over a range in redshift are required, as just emphasized.
+In fact, demanding the proposed consistency check seems to rule out a cosmological constant (see Appendix~\ref{app:checkmodels}), {if} we accept the Hubble tension problem as real (see also e.g., \citet{Dainotti2022,Dainotti2023,Dainotti2021,Dainotti2022a,Bargiacchi2023,Bargiacchi2023a,OColgain2021,Krishnan2021a}, reporting that measurements might favor a dynamical model of DE, instead of a cosmological constant).
+In light of our results, we thus argue that the Hubble tension problem might be resolved, once the assumption of a cosmological constant is abandoned in favor of a DE component with a decreasing EoS parameter of certain specificity.
+Of course, in order to test such a DE model more carefully (also beyond the CPL parametrization), high-accuracy determinations of the Hubble parameter over a range in redshift bins are required, as just emphasized.
 In fact, many ongoing and future large-scale structure surveys are probing DE candidates from low-$z$ to mid-$z$ range by determining a prospective evolution in the EoS parameters.
-For the reader's sake, we name some of the most important surveys (no ranking implied), including the: \begin{itemize}[noitemsep,topsep=0pt] \item Dark Energy Spectroscopic Instrument (DESI) survey, see \citet{Seo2003}: measurement of bright galaxies up to a redshift of $z=0.4$, luminous red galaxies up to $z=1$, emission-line galaxies up to $z=1.6$ and quasars up to $z=3.5+$.
+In the interests of convenience, we name some of the most important surveys (no ranking implied), including the